cheomanigua/webdevdocs/content/vim.md

 Examples:

 - Delete everything between a tag\*, type: `dit`
+- Delete everything until it finds a dot: `dt.`
-- Delete everything until it finds a dot: `df.`
+- Delete everything until it finds a dot, including the dot: `df.`

 \* *It will apply inside a tag or to the nearest tag*